3Dpass/3DP/README.md

 - [3DPass light wallet](https://github.com/3Dpass/wallet) - desktop users and 3D printing labs integration
 - [Pass3d mobile](https://github.com/3Dpass/threedpass) - smartphone and tablets users integration
 - Smart contracts toolkit - Substrate based smart contract tools using [ink](https://paritytech.github.io/ink-docs/), a Rust-based embedded domain specific language (eDSL) for writing WebAssembly smart contracts.
 Learn more about [how it compares to Solidity](https://paritytech.github.io/ink-docs/ink-vs-solidity).
 As well, it allows unmodified EVM code to be executed in the 3DPass blockchain.
-Some special Substrate fetures are designed to closely emulate the functionality of executing contracts on the Ethereum mainnet within the 3DPass network.
+Some special Substrate features are designed to closely emulate the functionality of executing contracts on the Ethereum mainnet within the 3DPass network.
 - IPFS storage - embedded decentralized storage for assets
 - RPC (remote procedure call) - the capabilities that allow blockchain users to interact with the network.
 The NODE provides HTTP and [WebSocket](https://github.com/3Dpass/3DP/wiki/Set-up-WSS-for-Remote-Connections) RPC servers.
 - Networking: we use the [`libp2p`](https://libp2p.io/) networking stack to allow for the